-🗓️ The history: Built in 1905-06 and known as “Shenley Croft”, the 1,332sqm property at 7-9 Mangarra Road is an Edwardian villa covered by the council’s heritage overlay, which protects it from inappropriate development and demolition.
+🗓️ The history: Built in 1905-06 and known as “Shenley Croft”, the dwelling at 7-9 Mangarra Road is an Edwardian villa covered by the council’s heritage overlay, which protects it from inappropriate development and demolition.

 The house was destroyed by arson in December 2023.